 Then her fangs come out and his back is against the wall when she puts a hand on his chest to shove him back, the tile cool against his skin, her body cool against his, but the water is warm.
 So very, very warm.
 His blood flows where she nips at his neck and chest and shoulder, letting it sit for long, precious seconds before she comes back to drink.

-It’s bizarre, this vampire fucking.
-Rougher than he was into, for sure.
+It’s probably bizarre for him, this vampire fucking.
+Rougher than most humans are into, for sure.
 More about the nuances of pleasure that is ripped from your other’s pain, and learning that pain enjoyed the right way can breed enormous pleasure.

 They hurt each other, and it is glorious, and the sordid details of the coupling are lost in blood and drainwater.

-When they’re done, which is some time later, he lays with her below the raining showerhead, and does not know if he is soiled or clean.
+When they’re done, which is some time later, he lays with her below the raining showerhead, and mutters,

 “No other shoe to this, just fun.
 The Saturday parties I mentioned earlier almost always end up something like this.”
 He can hear the delight in her voice at the thought.

 Support: “Maybe not to this.
 But you?”
 He squeezes her shoulder.
 “I’m in danger of actually liking you, Dr. Dicentra.”